evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## Performance

 The Volkswagen ID.
-Buzz Pro LWB has a maximum power of 210KW (286hp).
-The total torque is 550nm.
+Buzz Pro LWB has a maximum power of 210 KW (286 hp/282 bhp).
+The total torque is 550 nm (406 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,9 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging